Samulus/toycaster/notes/kanban.md

 # 🐞 Bugs
 * Map and playerIcon do not render correctly on Windows
+* Make the separation between map coordinates and player cartesian coordinates more clear

 # 🖼️  Graphics
 * Scale Player icon so that it fits within a single map cell